Darwin1337/gta-sa-steam-idler/README.md

-# GTA SA Steam Idler
+# GTA:SA Steam Idler

 This tool helps you log hours on Grand Theft Auto: San Andreas (GTA:SA) on Steam while playing Multi Theft Auto: San Andreas (MTA:SA).

 Since MTA:SA no longer supports third-party launchers, you need to start MTA:SA first.
-After that, launch GTA:SA through Steam, which will activate the idler.
+After that, launch GTA:SA through Steam, which will open this launcher.

-You can also use this tool to launch the regular GTA:SA game directly.
+You can also use this tool to launch regular GTA:SA.

 ## Files